ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/target.md

 ### HAL porting

 There are many more APIs to implement.
-You enable the following APIs by adding a `device_has` attribute to the MCU_NAME target definition in `targets.json` and providing an implementation of the API declared in the API header.
+You enable the following APIs by adding a `device_has` attribute to the `MCU_NAME` target definition in `targets.json`, and providing an implementation of the API declared in the API header.

 device_has       |   API header
 -----------------|------------------